Academics » Meet Our Staff

 STEAM/Science/Technology

-Mr. Berger is the new STEAM Coordinator here at Brandies.
+Mr. Berger is the STEAM Coordinator here at Brandies.
 He has a Masters in Biology and has years of experience teaching at all grade levels.
 In addition to running our STEAM program, he will be teaching 3rd grade technology, as well as teaching science for 4th through 8th grade.
 Mr. Berger believes that science doesn’t have to be a daunting subject and can be fun for all ages.
 He tries to cater to all learning styles in order to provide the students with the best possible means of success.
 The focus of our STEAM curriculum will be to integrate all aspects of science, technology, engineering, art, and math in a fun but educational way that goes beyond the scope of what they will cover in the NYS curriculum.
 In technology class, students begin the year learning about the structure of computers and the typing process.
 Keyboard skills are expanded through various word-processing projects and assignments.
 The year culminates with learning how to create animated presentations and slideshows.
 Topics for both word processing and presentations are based on personal interests as well as content from their 3rd grade language arts and social studies curriculum.
 The goal of the science curriculum for all grades is to engage students in discussion that encourages them to ask questions and seek the knowledge to develop their understanding of the natural world.
 In addition, the 8th grade science curriculum is designed to prepare students for the NYS Living Environment Regents Exam.

 Heidi Beyer